 In all professional endeavors there are those who lead the way.
 Pioneers create the trails for others to follow.
-In this regard “Walt” Simons has been the pioneer in starting national spine care meetings in the United States.
+In this regard “Walt” Simons (James Walter Simmons, Jr.) 1934-2016 was the pioneer in starting national spine care meetings in the United States.
 Intended initially as a means of educating his hospital nurses and medical staff the Challenge Of The Lumbar Spine became the first medical meeting completely devoted to the subject of spine.
 The simple act of seeking out those physicians specializing in spine research, teaching and clinical practice began the process by which spine care in general and spine surgery in particular have become leading areas of interest in both Orthopedics and Neurosurgery.

-At the same time that Harry Farfan, in Canada, was thinking about the creation of an international lumbar spine organization James Simmons ( better known as “Walt”) began, in the United States, to consider the need for a multidisciplinary approach to the treatment of spinal disorders.
-“Reflecting back to the earlier years….hardly anyone wanted to be involved with the treatment of spinal problems (low back pain), partly because of the lack of knowledge, not to mention the lack of training and experience within our educational institutions.
+At the same time that Harry Farfan, in Canada, was thinking about the creation of an international lumbar spine organization “Walt” Simmons began, to consider in the United States, the need for a multidisciplinary approach to the treatment of spinal disorders.
+“Reflecting back to the earlier years….He noted that hardly anyone wanted to be involved with the treatment of spinal problems (low back pain), partly because of the lack of knowledge, not to mention the lack of training and experience within our educational institutions.
 Some surgical procedures had been developed for pathologies which were obvious the limited studies; i.e. plain x-rays and myelography.
 Unfortunately, if the pathology could not be seen on these limited studies, the pain problems were considered to be supratentorial in nature, and the patient accused of malingering or, at best, symptom magnification.”

 In what was a unique attitude for its time Walt Simmons was willing to see patients who didn’t have a proven disc herniation, vertebral fracture, tumor or infectious process.
 His fortuitous association with neurologist William Advent in San Antonio, Texas gave him the incentive to look further in patients with incapacitating pain associated with radiculopathic abnormalities on their examination.
 Other understanding members of his team included physical therapist Diane Rath and industrial nurse Joyce Demski.
 With this core team in place the group began to hold local teaching sessions in the early 1970s.